 And then there is Aurora (2023) from the Paradaidha series – the old Persian word for a walled garden – an atmospheric, almost mystical painting that appears to crack open and give off light, in which celestial bodies and reflections merge in a shimmering and vibrant colour field of greens and yellows that seems to transcend the canvas.

 In a 2003 interview with Hans den Hartog Jager, Zandvliet explained how he has continued to acquire new skills over the years, which constantly offer him new opportunities in different combinations.
 Eventually, they may lead to some sort of culmination.
 ‘But I’m in no hurry,’ said Zandvliet, ‘if it all comes together just once in about twenty years or so’ in ‘a painting that is one thing and everything at the same time.’
 Aurora is such a painting.
-The right work to celebrate such an anniversary.
+The perfect work to celebrate this anniversary.

 Esther Darley